-CNH Industrial (CNHI ) has purchased local agricultural equipment manufacturer K-Line Ag in a move that adds to it portfolio of all-Aussie tillage and planting models.
+CNH Industrial (CNHI ) has purchased local agricultural equipment manufacturer K-Line Ag in a move that adds to its portfolio of all-Aussie made tillage and planting models.

 This follows the CNHI purchase of Aussie icon Horwood Bagshaw, based in Mannum SA in 2018.
 Best known Horwood Bagshaw lines include their Scaribar, PSS seed bar, air seeder, and grader scraper.
 All designed and built locally.

 And while these well-known products joined CNH Industrial under the Flexi-Coil range, they are part of the ongoing thrust into soil tools following the appointment of Wade Smith as Tillage and Seeding Engineer at CNH Industrial in January 2019.

 Prior to that appointment Wade Smith ran the Paxton Plow Co which was subsequently taken over by CNHI as well.
 The Paxton Plow range includes soil renovators, a culti bar and deep rippers.

 It is expected these badges will be added to the global crop production portfolio of CNHI’s agriculture brands Case IH and New Holland.

 The latest CNHI purchase, K-Line Ag with its manufacturing base in Cowra NSW follows the K-Line model foray into the US where it was planning to extend sales of its range considerably.

 K-Line Ag came to the attention of CNHI when US farmers began to see the merits of the K-Line Speedtiller as it made a successful jump into the international market.